krithik-113/react-redux-cart-page/Readme(redux-Guvi-Task).md

-Kindly ignore Counter folder in src folder.
+Kindly ignore Counter folder inside features which is in src folder.